Interested in becoming a volunteer Relationship Counsellor for Marriage Care?

 Want to learn new skills and make a difference to people’s lives?
 Would you like the opportunity to train in relationship counselling and to guide couples with professional, effective support?

-Our next Certificate in Relationship Counselling (CRC) training course will begin in 2027.
-Our new and additional preparation phase for this training will begin in Autumn 2025.
+Our next Certificate in Relationship Counselling (CRC) training course will begin in March 2027.

 Relationship Counsellor Role